kimsooil/docker-lamp/readme/README.md

 #### Select branch to update.

 It is recommended that you update your develop branch (or a test branch) instead of master.
-We will try to not have breaking changes, but, this will allow you to test your repo in case there are any issues before adding this
+We will try to not have breaking changes, but, this will allow you to test your repo in case there are any issues before adding this.

 ```sh
 git checkout develop
 ```